Why Study Classics?

 On the other hand, if you mean ‘For what careers does the study of Classics provide a good foundation?’, then the answer is very different: almost anything?
 What may seem like a limitation is in fact an advantage, since by giving you a strong skill set without channeling you into any fixed career track a degree in Classics allows you to move in many different directions.
 And that’s exactly what a number of our alumni have done.
 The combination of interdisciplinary training, an emphasis on rigorous analysis, excellent communication skills, and a broad perspective on the complexities of human experience makes Classics students competitive in many different fields.

 What can you do with a degree in Classics?
 The best way to answer this question is to find out what other people have done with their degrees in Classics.
-For the stories of some of our alumni, see here.
+For the stories of some of our alumni, see the Alumni page.